 Outstanding teaching assistants in the North celebrated

-The 2016-17 Awards for Outstanding Higher Level Teaching Assistants (HLTA) in Yorkshire and Humber, the North East and the North West, have been awarded at a celebration event at The Village South in Leeds on Thursday 21 September.
+The 2017-18 Awards for Outstanding Higher Level Teaching Assistants (HLTA) in Yorkshire and Humber, the North East and the North West took place during a celebration event in Leeds.

-“HLTAs are inspirational, not just for the children they work with and their colleagues in school, but also for those young people who are training to be teachers.
+Susan Borsberry, who represents HLTAs from primary, secondary and colleges across the North of England on the HNAP (HLTA National Assessment Partnership) Board said: "HLTAs are inspirational, not just for the children they work with and their colleagues in school, but also for those young people who are training to be teachers.”